Table of Contents

 Correcting the Course

+Can the industry bounce back from so many rounds of cannabis layoffs, rising inflation, and lower-than-ever prices?
 Without question, the cannabis industry exploded in its first decade.
 From 2012 to 2022, the industry experienced unprecedented opportunities and rapid expansion.
 But, as US consumers tighten their purse strings to adjust to the rising prices of essential goods, retail cannabis is suffering a loss.

 Business owners are struggling to hold on while they wait for federal legalization.
 A severe lack of financial services, unfair and exorbitant taxation, and a cash-only format are strangling the industry.